Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

-This blogger page does not display all pictures in some web browsers but at the present time current version of Edge seems to work in May 2025.
+This blogger page does not display all pictures in some web browsers, but at the present time current version of Edge seems to work better in May 2025.
+I have worked around the issue by uploading diagrams from my PC rather than loading them to this page from Google Drive.
+This Google Blogger also suffers from the common issue, bad formatting.

 Partly worked through example - outdoor wireless environmental monitor.

 This example is worked through on a reasoned, prioritised basis as opposed to by a simple logical order.
 This priority-based approach is necessary to create a natural flow so that fellow engineers can start their work soon.
 The method requires judgment based on an understanding of critical path analysis.
 It also requires that the designer plan to carry out techniques in shorthand that he is well experienced in doing in longhand.
-That also means the draft design will jump about ending with the most difficult work that is reckoned resolvable later, and key component selection done as early as possible so the parts can be ordered soon to confirm what was expected of the part, and that they can really be obtained.
+That also means the draft design will jump about with the most difficult work done sooner and the reckoned to be easier work done later, and key component selection done as early as possible so the parts can be ordered soon to confirm what was expected of those parts, and that they can really be obtained.

 - I use words like Reckoning to mean judgment and calculation based on experience and handed-down understanding.

 Ultimately, using good shortcuts gets you to the best solution in the given time.
-But the design is finished when the assumptions have been stated, the detailed working out or discounted as a minor detail, reading and applying examples from data-sheets and all aspects are fully covered.
+But the design is finished when the assumptions have been stated, returned to and are worked out fully.
 So keep notes such as;

 - A To-Do list - things noted as I am carrying out design work and deleted when done.
 Significant items listed for later.